Krishnadas Shama Goa State Central Library: Facilities

 Media reports have projected that the library "will have" over half a million books—over twice the previous number of the smaller library which was located in the heart of town—besides access to 200 magazines and 20 newspapers.
 Also promised (prior to the launch of the library) were full-automation in lending and receiving books using the LIBSYS software for library automation (LIBSYS allows for acquisitions or purchase of books; cataloguing and organising documents; serial control for periodicals; circulation including membership records and books issue and return; and article indexing to create a database of articles published in journals).

 A special, user-friendly section has also been set up for children (on the second floor), a braille section for visually-challenged readers, an internet section.
 Officials were quoted saying that plans include "a facility for microfilming and a book preservation laboratory ... (among) the 27 sections that comprise the new centrally air-conditioned state library."

-The curator of the central library Carlos Fernandes said that the LIBSYS system is a library-management software that will connect all government libraries in Goa to the central library in Panaji.
+The ex-curator of the central library Carlos Fernandes said that the LIBSYS system is a library-management software that will connect all government libraries in Goa to the central library in Panjim.
 You can log on to the library website from home and check whether it has a particular book and whether that book is present in the library shelf or out on circulation.

 Timings

 The library is open on all seven days of the week, including weekends, but is closed on public holidays only.
-It is also kept open during the lunch break, and its working hours are from 9.30 am to 7:30 pm, though it closes a little earlier on the weekends.
-Saturdays and Sundays the library remains open from 9:30 am to 5:45 pm.
+It is also kept open during the lunch break, and its working hours are from 9.30 am to 5:30 pm, though it closes a little earlier on the weekends.
+Saturdays and Sundays the library remains open from 9:30 am to 5:30 pm.